Designations Congruent with Things: Chapter 22

 Newton is staring at him, stricken.

-Hermann releases a shuddery breath and looks away from him.
+Hermann releases a shuddery breath and looks away.

 The car is silent.